 Requirements for J-1 visas

 Demonstrated Funding: By federal regulations, Forms DS-2019 for foreign nationals and/or their families cannot be issued unless adequate funding for the full period is documented.
 The DS-2019 is issued by a U.S. government institution certifying that you have demonstrated sufficient financial resources to stay in the U.S. for the length of the DS-2019 form.
-The DS-2019 is officially titled the “Certificate of Eligibility” because with it, you are “eligible” to apply for a J-1 visa at the U.S. embassy or consulate abroad.
+The DS-2019 is officially titled the “Certificate of Eligibility” because with it, applicants are “eligible” to apply for a J-1 visa at the U.S. embassy or consulate abroad.

 English Language Proficiency: An English proficiency interview will be conducted by a Penn State representative to evaluate whether the language skills of the applicant meet visa requirements.